 As a teenager, I watched US movies dubbed in french over and over.
 I was really impressed with Robert De Niro's and Bruce Willis' french voices in particular.
 I learnt their intonations, worked on my range and knew all their work.
 I was very sad to hear that Patrick Poivey had passed out recently, he influenced a lot of my work.

 How do you prepare for studio sessions and auditions?

 I see auditions as an opportunity to learn and get better.
 For my studio sessions, I do A LOT of research on the brand/character/game.
 If I have the script and time on my hands I might do specific articulation exercises to be solely focused on the creative process whilst recording.

 How do you create voices for cartoon characters?

 I often come out with voices I didn't know I could do.
 If there's no particular instructions about the character's vibe and we're starting from scratch, I like to discuss with the director to understand their vision and aim at cooking something that will both surprise and please them.

 What types of projects are your favorites?

-What advice do you have for someone looking to start a voice acting carrer?
+Any advice for someone looking to start a voice acting career?